 If anything, we think it’s likely that each of these passes will appeal well to two different types of people:

-But don’t forget to download our Swiss Train Pass Checklist or buy our 1-Week Guide to the Jungfrau Region so you’ll be the first to receive all of our updated recommendations.
+But don’t forget to download our Swiss Train Pass Checklist or buy our 1-Week Guide to the Jungfrau Region to receive all of our detailed recommendations.

 We’re with you in this.
 We’re here to help you travel with confidence.
 And we’ll see you in Switzerland!